 Challenging Behaviors(s)

-What are the inappropriate behaviors?
+What are the inappropriate be ehaviors?

 Target Behavior(s)

--

-What is expected of the student?
+What is expected of the studer nt?

-Method of Teaching Target Behavior
+Method of Teaching Target

-How will we teach the target behavior and
+How will we teach the target

 who will teach it?

-Accommodations and Interventions
+Accommodations and Interv

-What can we do to help the student
+What can we do to help the st. succeed? udent

-succeed?

-Who is Responsible for implementing
+Who is Responsible for impl lementing

 above interventions and

 accommodations?

-Method of Measuring Progress
+Method of Measuring Progr

-What will show us what is and isn't
+What will show us what is and working? d isn't

-working?

 Length of Plan

 How long before review?

-Consequences for Challenging Behavior
+Consequences for Challengi ng Behavior

-What happens if the student does not reach
+What happens if the student d oes not reach

 target behavior?

 Team Members

-Title Name Contact Initial
+Title ľ Name Contact Initial

 Parent/Guardian 1

 Parent/Guardian 2

 Lead Educator

 Assistant Educator

 ACG Support Staff

 Other:

 Other:

 Other:

+• ·

 Notes: